ClusterHQ/flocker/docs/concepts/architecture.rst

 Multiple agents can also run on a specific node depending on the cluster setup.

-Each Flocker agent runs the following loop to converge the local state it manages with the desired cluster configuration, as managed by the control service:
+Each Flocker agent runs the following loop to converge the local state it manages with the desired cluster configuration, as managed by the Flocker control service:

 #.
 Checks the local state that it is in charge of.
 #.
 Notifies the control service of the local state.